guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 upgrades
 when a new deployment is created, if first create a replica set automatically, which ins turn creates the number of pods required to meet the number of replicas.
 When an application is upgraded, the kubernetes deployment objetct creates a new replcia set under the hood, and start deploying the container there, at the same time taking down the pods in the old replcia set, following a rolling update strategy.

+control groups are used to constrain resources that are allocated to different processes running on your on your machine.

+both Kubelet as well as the container runtime actually need to interface with these control groups to enforce various resource management for pods.
+So think of things like setting the CPU and memory requests and limits.
+These are all things that need to be kind of communicated to the cgroups.

+if you are using a systemd init system you have to use the systemd cgroup driver.

+ps -p 1
 ###### <strong style="color:#98971a">Services</strong>

 service can be used to expose and application to other applications or users for external access.